vroomi/getcert/README.md

 # Note
 This little two-hours project has been written just for my purposes: to have such a simple tool without need to run openssl, to try interesting CommandLineParser library (https://github.com/commandlineparser) and finally to write a few lines of C# code again:)

+# Known limitations
+For some websites requiring certificate authentication cannot be established SSL/TLS channel.
+Will solve in some of future updates.

 # Usage
 ```shell
 getcert -u|--url URL [-c|--chain] [-i|--info] [-d|--dir directory] [-a|--alias filename]